ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 fi
 ```

-The condition is true if at least one of the expressions is true.
+The condition is true if at least one of two expressions is true.

-The logical NOT is rarely applied to numbers themselves.
-It negates an expression in most cases.
+It rarely happens when you apply the logical NOT to some number.
+Instead, you use it to negate the value of some variable or expression.
 If you apply the logical NOT to a number, its output corresponds to the POSIX standard.
 In other words, zero means "true" and nonzero means "false".
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 if ((! var))
 then
-  echo "The vraiable equals true or zero" fi
+  echo "The variable equals true or zero" fi
 ```

-This condition is true if the variable is zero.
+This condition is true if the `var` variable equals zero.

 ### Increment and Decrement